Welcome to PhilWP

 Project Write

-In collaboration with Independence National Historical Park, PhilWP welcomes students entering grades 9-12 who want to write, explore history, and develop digital and artistic talent.
-This summer, students will participate in a two-week online program (with some face-to-face opportunities, if possible) to explore the power of language and learn about the city where our nation began.
+In collaboration with Independence National Historical Park, PhilWP welcomes students entering grades 9-12 who want to write, explore history, and develop their digital and artistic talent.
+This summer, students will participate in a two-week program to explore the power of language and learn about the city where our nation began.
 The cost is $300.
 Scholarships are available for Philadelphia students.
 Limited to 25 students.
-Register here for Project Write.
+Register here.

 Philly Journalism Camp